Freenitial/PowerShell-2.0_.NET-4_for_Windows_XP-2003-Vista-2008/README.md

 ---

-## IF YOU ARE LOOKING TO RESTORE POWERSHELL 2.0 on RECENT WINDOWS 11 : https://github.com/Freenitial/PowerShell_2.0_Patcher
+## IF YOU ARE LOOKING TO RESTORE POWERSHELL 2.0 on WINDOWS 11 : https://github.com/Freenitial/PowerShell_2.0_Patcher

 ---